chfoo/callfunc/README.md

 ### Numeric parameters

 By default, functions are automatically defined to accept no parameters and return no value.
 To pass arguments, you need to define the parameters.
-Once you definea function, you can call it as many times as you want.
+Once you define a function, you can call it as many times as you want.

 C: